Global offices Careers

 What is ‘real’ employee engagement?

-• Meaning: The extent an individual experiences a sense of meaningfulness and purpose that they can draw from their work
+• Meaning: The extent to which an individual experiences a sense of meaningfulness and purpose that they can draw from their work

-• Enthusiasm: The extent an individual draws enthusiasm and energy from their job
+• Enthusiasm: The extent to which an individual draws excitement and energy from their job

 • Absorption: The extent to which an employee becomes immersed and absorbed in their work